Hardmath123/hardmath123.github.io/content/falcon-lander.md

-In their rush to sensationalize every little bit of news, all of these websites missed perhaps the most exciting bit of information. *SpaceX Falcon 9 Lander* was written by a kid.
-Probably a middle schooler.
+In their rush to sensationalize every little bit of news, all of these websites missed perhaps the most exciting bit of information. *SpaceX Falcon 9 Lander* was probably written by a kid.

 [Scratch](http://scratch.mit.edu), you see, is a programming language designed by researchers at MIT, intended to teach children how to program.
 I wrote some